Save money by remortgaging to a lower rate. Enter your remortgage details below and find a remortgage deal suitable for

 One of the most important things to check if you’re thinking about remortgaging is what it will cost you to change lenders.

 If you’re still locked in to your existing mortgage, you’ll probably have to pay a charge which could amount to a few months’ interest.
 This is important to check, as it could negate any savings you make by switching to a cheaper mortgage.

 Many mortgage companies also charge a standard fee for closing down a mortgage.
 The good news is that many mortgage lenders have now reduced the amounts they charge.

 You might also have to pay for legal fees and a valuation.
 Some companies, as an added incentive, will refund this money or offer the service for free if you switch your mortgage to them.

-You need to watch out for arrangement fees too – many of the cheapest deals carry fees of over £1,000, which makes them less attractive to those who have smaller mortgages.
+You need to watch out for the mortgage arrangement fee too – many of the cheapest deals carry mortgage fees of over £1,000, which makes them less attractive to those who have smaller mortgages.

 To get the best mortgage rates, when you’re looking to remortgage, it’s always wise to have an idea of: